Rowan Sheriff's Office K-9s to receive bulletproof vests - Salisbury Post

 Each vest has a value between $1,744-$2,283, weighs an average of 4 to 5 pounds and comes with a five-year warranty.

 Vested Interest in K9s, Inc., established in 2009, is a Massachusetts-based 501(c)(3) whose mission is to provide bullet and stab protective vests and other assistance to law enforcement dogs and related agencies throughout the United States.
 The body armor for K-9 officers is American-made, custom-fitted and certified by the National Institute of Justice.
-Since its inception, Vested Interest in K9s, Inc. has provided over 4,004 vests to K-9s in all 50 states at a value of $6.9 million.
+Since its inception, Vested Interest in K9s, Inc. has provided more than 4,004 vests to K-9s in all 50 states at a value of $6.9 million.
 The donations are made possible by both private and corporate donations.

 The program is open to U.S. dogs that are at least 20 months old, actively employed and certified with law enforcement or related agencies.
 K-9s with expired vests are also eligible to participate.
 There are an estimated 30,000 law enforcement K9s throughout the United States.

-For more information about the nonprofit, visit vik9s.org.
+For more information about the nonprofit, go to vik9s.org .

 Man charged with sex offense, raping teen